Dayveesptf/Retail-Radar/README.md

 ## Additional notes
 - **Known Issues**:
+    1. Google Maps Billing Restriction: Initially, the project used Google Maps for visualization.
+However, due to Google Maps requiring a billing account for API usage, this caused limitations during development and testing.

+    Current Solution: To work around the billing restriction, the project uses Leaflet with free OpenStreetMap tiles for map rendering.
+This allows the app to remain fully functional without incurring costs.

-    1. AI response may take a few seconds depending on the number of clusters.
+    2. AI response may take a few seconds depending on the number of clusters.

 - **Future Improvements**:
     1. Add user authentication for personalized analysis.
     2. Support multiple cities and compare retail density across them.